tminus109/foundation/wanderer/instructions/specifications.md

 The Characters:

 Every character has a (max and current) health point (HP), defend (DP) and strike points (SP).
-These values can change during the game.
+These values can change during the board.
 When a character's health point is 0 or below, it is dead.
 It disappears from the area.
-If it's the hero, it is the end of the game.
+If it's the hero, it is the end of the board.

 Starting stats: